web3-authn/tatchi/examples/tatchi-docs/src/docs/getting-started/next-steps.md

 Behind the scenes, this triggers a WebAuthn registration, derives a deterministic NEAR keypair from the credential, and stores everything you need in IndexedDB (the WebAuthn credential ID, NEAR public key, and encrypted VRF keypair).
 If you've configured a relay, it'll also store server-encrypted VRF material for smoother future logins.

-## 2. Login
+## Login

-Once you've registered at least one account, you can retrieve recent logins and let users authenticate:
+Once you've registered an account, you can retrieve recent logins and let users authenticate:

 ```tsx
 import { useState, useEffect } from 'react'